 Anglosaxon Literature and Prose - Beaming Notes.
 The Germanic forefathers of the English brought with them their own poetry but there is no evidence of them bringing any prose writings.

 Prose was written in Latin before the reign of King Alfred (reigned 871–99), who worked to revitalize English culture after the devastating Danish invasions ended.
 As hardly anyone could read Latin, Alfred translated or had translated the most important Latin texts.
+He also encouraged writing in the vernacular.
 Intro to Anglo Saxon culture and literary elements.
 Epic World History: Anglo-Saxon Culture.
 The Anglo-Saxons were Germanic barbarians who invaded Britain and took over large parts of the island in the centuries following the withdrawal of the Roman Empire.

 They were initially less gentrified than other post-Roman barbarian groups such as the Franks or Ostrogoths because they had less contact with Mediterranean civilization.
+The Anglo-Saxons were originally pagan in religion.
+The main group, from northwestern Germany and Denmark, was divided into Angles, Saxons, and Jutes.
+German tribal affiliations were loose and the original invaders included people from other Germanic groups as well.
 The History of English - Old English (c.
 500 - c.1100) About 400 Anglo-Saxon texts survive from this era, including many beautiful poems, telling tales of wild battles and heroic journeys.

 Beowulf, an epic narrative poem, is a reflection of many Anglo-Saxon ideals and concepts.
 This work was written after the Anglo-Saxons were already Christianized, yet the pagan traditions that had dominated their lives were not in the distant past; they were relatively recent.
 As a work of fiction, however, the legitimacy of Beowulf in a historical context may be questionable.
 The same pagan concepts found in Beowulf, however, can also be found in other works of the period, and these works also contain many elements of Christianity.
 Overall, Beowulf contains many pagan themes and concepts, but yet it also contains many references to Christianity.